-Changes to legislation introduced in October 2021 require trustees of relevant occupational pension schemes to report on the net investment returns for the default funds and for each fund which scheme members are, or have been able to, select, and in which scheme members are invested during the scheme year.
+Legislation requires trustees of relevant occupational pension schemes to report on the net investment returns for the default funds and for each fund which scheme members are, or have been able to, select, and in which scheme members are invested during the scheme year.
 Statutory guidance has been taken into consideration when completing this document.

-Net investment returns refer to the returns on funds after the deduction of all transaction costs and charges and including them in this statement is intended to help members understand how their investments are performing.
+Net investment returns refer to the returns on funds after the deduction of all transaction costs and charges and including them in this statement is intended to help members understand how their investments are performance.